kakil/instagram-carousel-api/docs/guides/contributing.md

 We actively welcome pull requests.
 Here's the process:

 1. Fork the repository
-2. Create a branch for your feature or bugfix (`git checkout -b feature/your-feature-name`)
+2. Create a branch for your dfeature or bugfix (`git checkout -b feature/your-feature-name`)
 3. Make your changes
 4. Add or update tests as needed
 5. Run tests to ensure they pass